Introduction

 About

 Currently Astra is used within the ArkForge for some internal and external products.
 However being very young and early project, it lacks battle testing.
-However it does not mean you cannot build software with it, as the base, axum, is already mature and Astra is a thin wrapper over it.
+Even so, it does not mean you cannot build software with it, as the base, Rust and Lua, is already mature and Astra is a thin wrapper over it.

 Philosophy